Tonda Eckert: Early life and career

-After coaching the youth teams of 1.
-FC Köln, RB Salzburg and Bayern Munich in his native Germany, Eckert was appointed assistant manager to Gerhard Struber at Barnsley in August 2020 until January 2022.
-In January 2022, he joined Genoa as assistant to Alexander Blessin.
+Moving from his native Germany to England, Eckert was appointed assistant manager to Gerhard Struber (whom he already knew from Salzburg) at Barnsley in August 2020, remaining in post until January 2022.
+During the same month, he joined Genoa as assistant to Alexander Blessin, staying in Italy for three years and a half, using his time there to get his UEFA Pro Licence.